Can Employers Check Your Unemployment History?

-Is there a way to find out if you're collecting unemployment?
-If you're concerned about a former employer, at least the last organization you worked for will be notified if you file a claim because, in most states, unemployment benefits are funded by employers.
+Is there a way to find out if someone is collecting unemployment?
+Can an employer discover whether you havefiled a claim to collect unemployment compensation?
+If you're concerned about a former employer, note that at least the last organization you worked for will be notified if you file a claim because, in most states, unemployment benefits are funded by employers.
+The company will be notified that you have filed for unemploymentand will verify your dates of employment and earnings.
 Your former employer can contest your claim if they don't believe you're eligible to collect unemployment.

 Getting Information From the Unemployment Office

-The unemployment office can't disclose any information about you because it's illegal for government agencies to divulge information regarding any unemployment benefits which you have received.
+The unemployment office can't disclose any information about you because it's illegal for government agencies to divulge information regarding any unemployment benefits that you have received.
+Unemployment records are not public information.

-In other words, if a prospective employer wants to uncover the gaps in your employment history, they can, but they have to be willing to dig for it.
-The bad news is that it's pretty easy to find out whether or not a candidate has been continuously employed, so if you were hoping to keep that under wraps, it's time to make a new plan to address any concerns that might come up during the interview process.
+In other words, if a prospective employer wants to uncover the gaps in your employment history, they can.However, they have to be willing to dig for it.
+The bad news is that it's pretty easy to find out whether or not a candidate has been continuously employed.
+So, if you were hoping to keep that under wraps, it's time to make a new plan to address any concerns that might come up during the interview process.

 Employers or the third parties with whom they contract to run employment background checks can research your employment history and uncover any gaps in employment that way.
-Organizations can call former employers and share the information which you have supplied in your resume or job application and ask them to confirm its accuracy.
+Organizations can call former employers to share the information that you have supplied in your resume or job application and ask them to confirm its accuracy.

 Using that information, an employer can compile your work history and the time you weren't working will be obvious.
 If there are missing dates in your employment record or your resume doesn't match up with the information the employer is getting, it will, at least, raise some questions about the accuracy of the information you have shared.